Detecting the heterodyning of gravitational waves: Discussion

 \section{Discussion}

-There are several effects that could in practice degrade the sensitivity that would be obtained using our method.
+An important assumption used in deriving the sensitivity projections above is that the carrier signal frequency, amplitude, and phase are known without uncertainty.
+In practice, there will be non-negligible uncertainty in the determination of these parameters for the BWD signals detected with LISA, which means the normalisation and demodulation in Eq.~\ref{eq:demodulation} is subject to inaccuracy.
+The error in performing this operation on the data would propagate to an inaccuracy in the addition of carrier sidebands across different spectra (i.e. different sidebands would not line up in frequency exactly and their coherent summation would be imperfect).
+This uncertainty in the carrier GW parameters would thus reduce the signal-to-noise ratio of background GW signals, and needs to be accounted for in Eq.~\ref{eq:snr}, which we leave for future work.

-Of particular concern is phase noise imparted by the data acquisition system of the gravitational-wave detector.
-As this noise would appear as modulations of the carrier signal, it would obfuscate any background GWs that produce the same effect.
+An effect of particular concern that manifests as uncertainty of the frequency of the carrier signal is phase noise imparted by the data acquisition system of the gravitational-wave detector.
+As this noise would appear as random modulations of the carrier signal, it could obfuscate any background GWs that produce the same effect.
 Phase noise in the data acquisition system, due to, e.g., timing jitter of the sampling clocks, would produce irreducible correlated noise in the demodulated cross-spectra of different carriers.
 This effect might only be reduced by cross-correlating data obtained with different uncorrelated oscillators.
 Similarly, stochastic phase noise intrinsic to the carrier GW signal would reduce sensitivity to background GWs.
 In this case the effect on the sensitivity is limited as this noise will be uncorrelated between carriers and will be reduced in the average cross-spectrum (Eq.~\ref{eq:avg_cross_spectrum}).